Attending MW21 Online FAQs

 Can I share my registration with my colleague?

 Can I send you a check for my registration?

 Yes, first please create the order online and press check out.
-Please send your check with your invoice number on it to: Museums and the Web LLC, 703 Dale Drive, Silver Spring, MD 20910, USA.
+Please send your check with your invoice number on it to: Museums and the Web LLC, 4214 Lafayette Pl.
+Culver City CA 90232 USA.

 I want to bring my friend/spouse to the reception.
-Can I buy a tickets?
+Can I buy a ticket?

 Additional tickets for events can be purchased at the registration desk.

 Who else is coming to the Conference?